 Also, if you already have varnish, stain, laminate, or veneer on your cabinets, automotive primer paints would not adhere very well to them.

 Car primers and paints are usually loaded up with chemicals that release dangerous fumes when sprayed.

-So, when applying them on real wood surfaces you will need to use proper respirators, gloves, eye protection, and other protective gears along with good ventilation.
+So, when applying them on real wood surfaces, you will need to use proper respirators, gloves, eye protection, and other protective gear, along with good ventilation.

 5- They can be very expensive